ScanMountGoat/ArcExplorer/README.md

 On Windows, open the program by double clicking ArcExplorer.exe.
 On Linux, open a terminal in the executable directory and run `./ArcExplorer`.
 Mac OS support isn't planned at this time, but it should be possible to build ArcExplorer, SmashArcNet, and smash-arc for Mac OS from source.

 ## Opening the data.arc
 Open an ARC file using File > Open ARC or Ctrl + O on the keyboard.
 The program supports any ARC file from Smash Ultimate version 4.0.0 (Hero DLC) or later.
+Use ArcCross (Windows only) for opening very old ARC versions.

+## Opening Over The Network
 The program also supports opening an ARC file over the network by connecting to the Switch console using the Switch's IP address.
-All program features work normally when connecting to the ARC file over the network but expect program performance to be slower.
-Use ArcCross (Windows only) for opening very old ARC versions.
+All program features work normally when connecting to the ARC file over the network but file extraction will likely be slower.

+1. Install Skyline if you haven't already
+2. Download [the companion skyline plugin, arc-network](https://github.com/jam1garner/arc-network/releases/tag/master) and install it as you would any other skyline plugin
+3. Run Smash and keep it open
+4. Click File > Connect to ARC in ArcExplorer
+5. Input your Switch's IP address.
+This can be found under System Settings > Internet on the Switch itself.
+6. Click Connect

 ## Navigation
 Navigating the ARC file can be done with the mouse or the keyboard.
 Double click a folder to open it.
 Click the "Exit Folder" button to exit the current folder and go the parent folder.